 Paintballing, go-karting, country pursuits, sheep herding, cookery classes, sailing lessons, the list of options goes on and on.
 Now there is a new fun activity to consider – escape rooms.
 Decide on your teams (usually between two and six people), get ‘locked in’ a room and work together to find clues and solve puzzles in a bid to escape within 60 minutes (think Crystal Maze).
 There are over 1,000 escape rooms in the UK – a growing category in the leisure and entertainment industry and it’s one companies are quickly realising can benefit the communication and motivation of their staff.

 We're enthusiasts too

 We’re escape room enthusiasts first and foremost.
 We decided we wanted to create an experience that wasn’t just a challenge for teams, but fun, dramatic and completely immersive.
-Over the past 12 months, we've welcomed a plethora of local companies for team building days and it isn’t just the Salisbury escape room on the list of options.
-We also offer Games Master tasks where teams are faced with challenges to perform together, plus there is our outdoor experience, ‘POD’, which brings together the rush of the escape room alongside a Salisbury-based treasure hunt.
+Over the past 12 months, we've welcomed a plethora of local companies for team building days and it isn’t just our Salisbury escape room on the list of options.
+We also offer Games Master tasks where teams are faced with challenges to perform together, plus there is our outdoor experience, ‘POD’, which brings together the rush of the escape room alongside a Salisbury treasure hunt.

 Ticking all the boxes

 These varied challenges fit perfectly with what companies wish to achieve for their employees.
 One of the most important on that list is communication.
 Talking to each other and cooperation is key to the success of your business and it is key to the success of solving an escape room.
 Whatever kind of scenario your teams are faced with there will be multiple types of puzzles and tasks that only by working together they will be able to solve.
 Then there are the clues to find, padlocks to open, hidden rooms to discover – all of which cannot be done without the sharing of information and ultimately pulling together while the clock is forever ticking down.
 There is nothing better than a looming deadline to rally a team.